-Medicare, Medicaid, the Armed Forces, and independent contractors recognize an AS degree as a technical career and a bachelor’s degree as the entry-level for a professional.
-As such these institutions are changing their reimbursement rules.
+Medicare, Medicaid, the U.S. military, and independent contractors recognize AS degrees as components of technical careers and bachelor degrees as the entry-level for a professional.
+As such, these institutions are changing their reimbursement rules.

-FNU has developed an Advanced Option for RRTs holding an AS to complete a BSRT completely online.
+Florida National University has developed an Advanced Option for RRTs holding an AS to complete a BSRT completely online.
 This will prepare RRTs to face the demands of the new century.
-And while a BSRT is becoming a standard in the profession of Respiratory Therapy, it also serves as a platform for those RRTs who wish to further their studies by becoming physician assistants to a pulmonary specialist, a field of recent birth but with a great future.
+And while a BSRT is becoming a standard in the profession of respiratory therapy, it also serves as a platform for those RRTs who wish to further their studies by becoming assistants to pulmonary specialists, a nascent field with a great future.

 FNU: Challenging Students to be Their Best